1,401: Out-of-State Travel

 Upon approval, the "Employee's Travel Request" form should be sent to the Controller's Office prior to the trip date.

-For trips lasting 24 hours or less and for travel of coaches for pre-scheduled intercollegiate athletic events it is not necessary to file an "Employee's Travel Request" form with the Controller's Office.
+For trips lasting 24 hours or less it is not necessary to file an "Employee's Travel Request" form with the Controller's Office.
 It is necessary, however, to obtain prior approval of the department head and dean, director, or vice president.

 Out-of-State Allowable Travel Expenses